Josh-TX/regionstats/api/readme.md

 The response will include all titles in that category

 ## Response
-Count will not necessarily count all data for that title.
-Rather it will count all data that matches the parameters' criteria
+Count will not necessarily count all data for each title.
+Rather it will count all data that matches the parameters' conditions
 ```
 [
 	{